Appdynamics/azure-connector-extension/README.md

 ##Installation

-1. Clone the openstack-connector-extension from GitHub
+1. Clone the azure-connector-extension from GitHub
-2. Run 'ant package' from the cloned openstack-connector-extension directory
+2. Run 'ant package' from the cloned azure-connector-extension directory
-3. Download the file openstack-connector.zip located in the 'dist' directory into \<controller install dir\>/lib/connectors
+3. Download the file azure-connector.zip located in the 'dist' directory into \<controller install dir\>/lib/connectors
 4. Unzip the downloaded file
 5. Restart the Controller
 6. Go to the controller dashboard on the browser.
 Under Setup->My Preferences->Advanced Features enable "Show Cloud Auto-Scaling features" if it is not enabled.